ombulabs/blog/_posts/2015-07-20-why-using-default-scope-is-a-bad-idea.markdown

 `unscoped` carefully, because it will remove all scopes of the relation, not just the default scope.

-I recommend always avoiding default scope if possible, and prefer explicit scopes instead.
+I recommend that you always avoid default scope if possible.
+Prefer explicit scopes instead.
 If you really need to use it, use it with care.